 (3) Buy yourself a self-love reminder

-You can purchase a more “permanent” art print or an item that reminds you of just how wonderful you are.
-I purchased a print that says: “I like you, and I love you.”
-I hung that picture in the bathroom so that I see it every day when I wake up.
+You can purchase a more “permanent” art print or an item that reminds you of how wonderful you are.
+I bought an art print that says: “I like you, and I love you.”
+And hung that picture in the bathroom, so I see it every day when I wake up.
 Learn more about Self-Love Reminders inside this post.

 (4) Write them out